 Ghost Hunt UK

 The historians gave their opinions on the castle from it being a thirteenth-century hunting lodge to being a roman outpost from the garrison at Chichester overseeing the slaves making tiles and bricks from the clay of the area and other activities based on the locally available materials.
 They then watched and commented on the mediums’ thoughts on closed-circuit television while the latter walked over the site to see what they were able to feel and find out.

 Filming the Ghost Hunt UK from early evening until late into the night they covered a lot of sensations, feeling that the ruins were once a defensive place; had some religious connection; a place with animals, possibly even breeding horses; a great hall, and a tall tower at one end; and a hunting lodge.

 Together they covered many possible uses of the ruins over several centuries.

-But no-one had any feeling that there had ever been a bear there, but, said the programme-makers, “The legend says it only appears at Christmas”.
+But no-one had any feeling that there had ever been a bear there, but, said the program-makers, “The legend says it only appears at Christmas”.